 The index event is typically defined by a combination of clinical and demographic criteria.
 Inclusion and exclusion criteria should be used to define an index event indicator that identifies NRD discharges as an index event specific to the analysis of interest.
-The NRD did not include a data element for index events because they are specific to each analysis.
-The NRD included the information necessary to define different types of index events.
+The NRD does not include a data element for index events because they are specific to each analysis.
+The NRD includes the information necessary to define different types of index events.

 Criteria can include, but are not limited to, age of the patient and specific diagnoses and/or procedures.
-The NRD contained various data elements that can be used for inclusion criteria:
+The NRD contains various data elements that can be used for inclusion criteria:

-- ICD-9-CM diagnosis and procedure codes

-- CCS categories

-- Diagnosis-related group (DRG) and major diagnostic category (MDC)

-- 3M All-Patient Refined DRG.
+- ICD-9-CM diagnosis and procedure codes (or ICD-10-CM/PCS for discharges from October 1, 2015 - December 31, 2015) - CCS categories (not available for discharges from October 1, 2015 December 31, 2015) - Diagnosis-related group (DRG) and major diagnostic category (MDC) - 3M All-Patient Refined DRG.